Convex-Dev/design/cad/002_values/README.md

 ##Inf
 ```

-Doubles are suitable for many applications that need to represent numerical values that can be very large or very small, but do not need to maintain absolute precision beyond a certain number of decimal places.
+Doubles are suitable for many applications that need to represent numerical values that can be very large or very small, but do not need to maintain precision beyond a certain number of decimal places.

+The maximum IEEEE 754 double value is around `1.7976931348623157*10^308`.

-While the lowest bits of precision may be lost, Double computations are still deterministic.
+While the lowest bits of precision may be lost, double computations are still deterministic.

-Doubles support some special values as per the IEEE 754 standard: Positive infinity, negative infinity, negative zero and NaN (not a number).
+Doubles also support some special values as per the IEEE 754 standard: Positive infinity, negative infinity, negative zero and NaN (not a number).

-#### Byte

-A Byte is an 8-bit, unsigned integer.

-Bytes are suitable for representing small integer values efficiently, such as a small set of flags or short codes.
-They are also important as the individual elements of Blob data (equivalent to immutable byte arrays)

 #### Character